AzureAD/microsoft-authentication-library-common-for-android/uiautomationutilities/perf_tool/readme.md

 - From the list of the runs, Click the particular run which we want to choose as the baseline.
 - From the URL, find the numberic value of the buildId and note it.
 For example buildId will be 708340 for following URL: https://dev.azure.com/IdentityDivision/IDDP/_build/results?buildId=708340&view=results
 - Go to the run page of the pipeline again.
-- Go to the definition of the pipeline by clicking on the "Edit" button on the top right.
+- Go to the definition of the pipeline by clicking on the `Edit` button on the top right.
 - Click on variables.
-- Change the value of the variable baseBuildID with the value we have noted in the steps above.
+- Change the value of the variable `baseBuildID` with the value we have noted in the steps above.
 - Save the pipeline definition.

 ### Steps to run on the pipeline:
 - Go to the pipeline
-- Click on "Run pipeline"
+- Click on `Run pipeline`
-- Click on "Run"
+- Choose the right branch (default dev) and click on `Run`

 ### Steps to run on the pipeline when Basefiles are not available or are corrupted.
 - First try to change the baseline build to such a build which has target files available in the artifacts (as given steps in another section) and it should work.
 If this does not work then follow next steps.
 - If you have handful perfData txt files which you want to make basefiles, zip these files.
 The file names should start with PerfData and extension should be txt.
 - Upload this zip file in the library by following these steps:
 	- Go to the pipeline
 	- Click on Library on the left menu.
 	- Click on Secure files
-	- Upload the zip file here by clicking "+ Secure file" and following steps.
+	- Upload the zip file here by clicking `+ Secure file` and following steps.
 - Go to the pipeline and click on Edit
-- Temporarily disable "Download Base file(s)" task
+- Temporarily disable `Download Base file(s)` task
-- Enable "Download Perf Base files" task
+- Enable `Download Perf Base files` task
-- Enable "Unzip Perfbase files" task
+- Enable `Unzip Perfbase files` task
 - In task Download PerfBase files choose a secure File (the zip file which was uploaded in previous steps) which will be considered as a bundle of the basefiles.
 - Save and run the pipeline.
-- After the successful run, make sure to disable "Download Perf Base files" and "Unzip Perfbase files" and also make sure to enable "Download Base file(s)"
+- After the successful run, make sure to disable `Download Perf Base files` and `Unzip Perfbase files` and also make sure to enable `Download Base file(s)`

 ### Steps to run on local machine: